endless-sky/endless-sky-wiki/CreatingShips.md

 	...
 ```

 **Swizzle Mask (v.
 0.10.3)**: Sometimes you don't want to have your whole ship be swizzled, but only a part of the sprite.
 This is where swizzle masks come in.
-Create an image the size of the ship sprite consisting of only two pixels, white and black.
+Create an image the size of the ship sprite consisting of only two colors, white and black.
 Any pixel that is black on the mask will get its corresponding pixel swizzled, while a white pixel denotes pixels that will not get swizzled.
 Example:

 ![arrow@sw](https://github.com/endless-sky/endless-sky/assets/85687254/95ca8e45-4d36-4272-9da2-4e8314dd22ad)![arrow](https://github.com/endless-sky/endless-sky/assets/85687254/d86f04d5-687f-401f-be1a-879657f10fd7)

 In this example, the right and top fin as well as the small fin in the middle will *not* get swizzled, because the corresponding pixels on the mask are white.
 All other pixels are black and thus will get swizzled.

-The name has to contain @sw at the end: "@sw.png".
-If this is for a @2x sprite, @sw comes before it as follows: "@sw@2x.png"
+The name has to contain @sw at the end: `@sw.png`.
+If this is for a @2x sprite, @sw comes before it as follows: `@sw@2x.png`

+If you have multiple frames and wish to give the ship a swizzle mask, then each individual frame must have a mask image defined for it.
+So `ship-0@sw.png` would be the mask for the first frame and `ship-01@sw.png` would be the mask for the second frame.
+Beginning in **v.
+0.10.5**, if you have multiple frames but only a single swizzle mask is defined as `ship@sw.png` (i.e. without any frame specifier), that swizzle mask will be applied to all frames of the ship.

 ## Artistic tricks